gtvj/gtvj.github.io/about.md

 5. **Helping less experienced developers** to improve their skills, shape their approach and enjoy their work.

-## _How_ would I like my professional life to look
+## How would I'd like my professional life to look

 ### ...in a decade?
-* To be a **trusted technical leader** (at Technical Architect level or higher) with a significant track record of delivering high-quality, robust, maintainable and extensible services across a range of platforms.
+* To be a **trusted technical leader** with a significant track record of delivering high-quality, robust, maintainable and extensible services across a range of platforms.
 * To be **highly skilled in relevant and emerging technologies of the day** with a wealth of diverse experience to ensure they are applied judiciously.
-* In addition to my day job, to be **teaching at a university or college** (part time, in the evenings).

 ### ...in the next two years?